 The durability varies with the type of species, age, conservation condition, treatment and curing.
 There is a strong relation between insects attack and the levels of starch plus humidity content of bamboo culm.
-There is only a slight deterioration in the mechanical properties as compared to initial treated bamboo after 10 years [Lima et al. 2008] when a bamboo reinforced beam after tested is exposed to open air.
+There is only a slight deterioration in the mechanical properties as compared to initial treated bamboo after 10 years when a bamboo reinforced beam after tested is exposed to open air.
 Working as reinforcement in concrete, bamboo splints usually have large dimensions.
 This fact means that the great majority of bamboo fibres completely encased in parenchyma and they are not directly exposed to the alkalinity of cementious matrix, therefore the higher number of the fibre end points is not detrimental.
 In addition the bamboo splint dimension make the penetration of cement hydration produces much more difficult.
 The density of the fibres in the cross section of a bamboo shell varies along its thickness.
 The thickness decreases from the base to the top of the bamboo shell.
 Fibre Distribution is more uniform at the base than at the top or the middle part, since bamboo is subjected to maximum bending stress at the base, owing to the wind and its own weight.
 The carbohydrate content of bamboo plays an important role in its durability and service life.
 Durability of bamboo grains mold, fungal and borers attack is strongly associated with the chemical composition.

-Kumar et al., International Journal of Advanced Research, Ideas and Innovations in Technology.
-(Volume 1, Issue1; Oct2014)
+Dhanendra Kumar and S. Mandal, International Journal of Advance research, Ideas and Innovations in Technology.

-The fire resistance of bamboo is good because of the high content of silicate acid filled up with water; it can stand a temperature of 400^{0} C, while the water cooks inside [Shaw, 2012].
+The fire resistance of bamboo is very good because of the high content of silicate acid filled up with water; it can stand a temperature of 400 C, while the water cooks inside.